 Race watching is a tricky one.
 Cheer the teams on at the start on Conyngham Hall field, give them your support as they struggle up Castle Ings, join the crowds in the Market Place, keep up as they hurtle down the High Street and then past the World‘s End pub and over High Bridge.
 If water’s your thing then join the many who watch the famous river crossing in Mackintosh fields or as they cross the finish line at Conyngham Hall.

-A large LED screen will be in place in Conyngham Hall field - so head there if you want to watch all the action as it happens.
-To enable accessibility for all we are hoping to have a disabled viewing area in the Market Place.
+A large screen will be in place in Conyngham Hall field - so head there if you want to watch all the action as it happens.
+To enable accessibility for all there will be a disabled viewing area in the Market Place.

 Please see the map for the location.

-It‘s important during the day to take note of The Bed Race Marshals; they are there for your safety and the safety of our teams.
+It is important during the day to take note of the Bed Race Marshals; they are there for your safety and the safety of our teams.

-DO NOT cross the roads when The Race or The Parade are taking place.
+Please DO NOT cross the roads when the Race or the Parade are taking place.
 A Safety car will follow the last bed to indicate the end of the Race.